Liar Game: Liar Game Tournament Office

-Mitsuo Tanimura initially appears as a legal consultant (a police officer in the live-action adaptation) whom Nao contacts about the Liar Game.
+He first appears as a legal consultant whom Nao contacts about the Liar Game.
 Unbeknownst to her, he secretly works for the tournament organization, preventing participants from seeking outside help.
 As Nao's assigned Liar Game representative, Tanimura suggests employing a scam artist to win—a tactic that ultimately draws Akiyama into the competition.
 Unlike other tournament staff, Tanimura operates without concealing his identity.